Vikas Bhalla: Film career

 Bhalla made his film debut with the 1995 Ramesh Modi's Sauda, in which he played the lead role of Deepak, opposite Neelam.
-Later, In the same year, he worked in another romantic crime film Taaqat, where he portrayed the role of veteran actor Dharmendra's younger brother Aklakh, opposite Kajol.
+Later, in the same year, he worked in another romantic crime film Taaqat, where he portrayed the role of veteran actor Dharmendra's younger brother Aklakh, opposite Kajol.

 Bhalla worked in three different films in 1997, his first released Jeeo Shaan Se, directed by "Talat Jani" starred Dharmendra and Reena Roy, where he played the role of Kishan, opposite Sakshi Shivanand.
 It is the story of three friends Gopala (Ayub Khan), Kishan (Himself) and Jay Mehta (Govinda).
 Kishan and Jay believe in sexual promiscuity and crave to have sex with a new girl every day while Gopala is a simpleton.
 They take pride in their manliness with the slogan "Jeeo Shaan Se".
 The next release being the Bollywood musical romance film Dil Ke Jharoke Main, in which he portrayed the male lead role of Vijay Rai opposite Manisha Koirala.
-The story about the two lovebirds, Suman and Vijay Rai.
-They are two virtually inseparable school-going children.
+The story is about the two lovebirds, Suman and Vijay Rai, who are two virtually inseparable school-going children.
 Both are heart-broken when Suman's dad decides to move out to a new location, both have tattooed a "heart" on their arms and hope to remember each other for the rest of their lives.
 This was followed by the Ek Phool Teen Kante, directed by "Anup Malik", where he portrayed the pivotal role opposite Monica Bedi.
 In 1998, Bhalla acted in films including Saazish and Deewana Hoon Pagal Nahi.

 In 2005, Bhalla starred opposite Deepshika in Hriday Shetty's Pyaar Mein Twist, where he portrayed the role of Yash Khurana's (Rishi Kapoor) son, Rajiv Khurana.
 The film tells the story of two lonely adults (played by Rishi Kapoor and Dimple Kapadia), who fall in love and decide to marry and how their grown up children find the entire situation offensive and they find themselves torn between love for each other.